 Acceptance to the certificate program requires that the student have at least a 3.0 cumulative grade point average in all courses at EWU, and the approval of the certificate coordinator.
 In no course required for the certificate can the student receive below a 3.0, and all courses within the certificate must have a 3.3 minimum cumulative grade point average.
 All required courses for the certificate, other than the language requirement, must be completed at EWU.
 Transfer credits, other than language credits, will not be accepted for certificate completion.
 Completion of this certificate will also satisfy the minor requirement for students completing majors where a minor is required.

 - Language requirement: 10 credits of a relevant language.
 This may be met with credits from outside of EWU.

 - Choose two courses from two of the areas and one course from the third*

 - All students must complete the 1 credit assessment course.
-(GOVT 493)
+(POLI 493)

 All course selections must be approved by the certificate coordinator